"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 He pressed his thumb against his palm to steady his mind.

-He had only spent nearly three weeks in this world, and already, sickness and death was spreading like it was a casual distribution.
-The answers to these?
-Hell no. Only whispers from people, and therefore no answers.
+He had only spent nearly three weeks in this world and already, sickness and death was spreading like it was a casual distribution.
+The remedy to these?
+No. Only whispers from people were heard.
 He had chosen to depart because staying back felt like waiting for a blade to fall on his neck.

-Yet as the train advanced in its steady but uncomfortable noise, he began to suspect that that blade... might have noticed him.
+Yet as the train advanced in its steady but uncomfortable noise, he began to suspect that the blade... might have noticed him.

 'Ahh... that's unsettling, Anvil.'